 is appointed to make financial decisions

-for the protected person
+for the person

-(conservatee).
+subject to conservatorship.
 The conservator typically has the power to enter into contracts, pay bills, invest assets, and perform other financial

-functions for the protected person.
+functions for the person subject to conservatorship.

 are those individuals who have had conservators